 We all know that staring at our screens as often as we do isn’t good for our eyes.
 In fact, the blue light emitted from smartphones, laptops, and some TV screens can damage our eyes and impair our vision.
-Not only is your retina damaged by the light but staring at a screen too long can cause eye strain.
-It may also cause headaches and fatigue.
+Not only is your retina damaged by the light but staring at a screen too long can cause eye strain, but blue light may also cause headaches and fatigue.
 You may start to notice objects in the distance becoming blurry and feel an overall glare in your field of vision.
-These are all effects of blue light exposure to your eyes.
+These are all effects of blue light exposure on your eyes.

 Luckily, there are lots of ways to maintain your vision and promote good eye health.
 Here are the best five tips to reduce exposure to blue light from digital devices.